RAMADAN MUBARAK TO THE ENTIRE MUSLIM COMMUNITY!

 - Combine all dry ingredients and mix well.

 - Knead properly for approximately 7-10 mins until a smooth ball is formed.
+The dough should be soft.
 Place in a bowl and lightly coat with olive oil.

-- Cover with kitchen towel or plastic and let it sit for roughly 1 hour (can vary depending on the temperature of the surroundings)
+- Cover with a damn kitchen towel or plastic and let it sit for roughly 1 hour (can vary depending on the temperature of the surroundings)

 - After one hour, punch the dough to let it sink and carefully remove it from the bowl.